ywaby/mixamo2bl/README.md

-This is a blender addon for import and update mixamo animations.
+This is a blender addon for import and update mixamo animations (*.fbx).

 License under MIT.